Peru's congress ready to replace scandal-tainted president - Philly

-Vice President Martin Vizcarra flew back to Lima on Thursday from Canada, where he had been serving as ambassador, amid one of the most politically turbulent periods in Peru's recent history.
+Vice President Martin Vizcarra received something of a hero*s welcome shortly after midnight Friday when he arrived to Peru from Canada, where he had been serving as ambassador, amid one of the most politically turbulent periods in Peru's recent history.

+Supporters welcomed him at the airport with a large cake in the red and white colors of Peru's flag celebrating his 55th birthday Thursday.
+A marching band was on hand and some people carried signs reading "Peru is with Vizcarra."

+"With faith and optimism, Peru will always move forward," he said in brief remarks from his home.

 To stem off an even more disgraceful exit, Kuczynski delivered a resignation letter to congress Wednesday, blaming relentless attacks by his opponents for making it impossible to govern.